Horlatunjiey1/Flight-Delay-ML-Model-Evaluation/README.md

 1. Clone the repository to your local machine: https://github.com/Horlatunjiey1/Flight-Delay-ML-Model-Evaluation
 2. Install the required Python packages.
 Install them using pip:
-3. Navigate to the `Notebooks` directory to explore the Jupyter notebooks showcasing the implemented models.
+3. Navigate to the `Notebook` directory to explore the Jupyter notebook showcasing the implemented models.
 4. Run the code cells in the notebook to see the model in action with the provided example datasets.

 ## Included Models